 13. The term “tattoo” is used in 3% of all female Tinder profiles.

-It turns out that, to attract someone and describe themselves, women like to mention their tattoos on Tinder, while men focus more on mentioning their height.
+It turns out that, to attract a mate on Tinder and describe themselves, women like to mention their tattoos, while men focus more on mentioning their height.

-14. Statistics on tattoos for 2018 reveal that the tattoo artists market size in 2018 was a little over 1.6 billion.
+14. Tattoo industry statistics reveal that the tattoo artists market size in 2018 was a little over 1.6 billion.

 In 2010, the industry was just under 1 billion and gradually grew at a steady pace.
 By 2015, it was just under 1.4 billion.
 The tattoo industry for 2018 grew, and currently, the tattoo artists market for 2020 is at just under 1.8 billion.

-15. An extra small inch by inch tattoo can cost you anywhere between £60-£90 as per tattoo statistics from the UK.
+15. An extra small 1” by 1” tattoo can cost you anywhere between £60-£90 as per tattoo statistics from the UK.

 Tattoo Regret Statistics